OSGeo/OSGeoLive-doc/doc/quickstart/gdal_quickstart.rst

 You will need nothing but a terminal for this quickstart.
-If you want to visualize the results, you can use one of the Desktop GIS Software applications on OSGeo-Live like :doc:`../overview/qgis_overview`.
+If you want to visualize the results, you can use one of the Desktop GIS Software applications on OSGeoLive like :doc:`../overview/qgis_overview`.

 This Quick Start is divided into two parts: GDAL (raster data) and OGR (vector data).
 We will start with GDAL.